Helena, Montana

 Housing Costs

-Housing is the single largest expense for Helena residents, though it remains notably more affordable than Montana's resort and university towns.
-The median home value stands at $459K according to Zillow's Home Value Index as of January 2026.
+Housing is the single largest expense for most Helena residents.
+The median home value stands at $484K according to Zillow's Home Value Index as of June 2026.
 The U.S. Census Bureau's American Community Survey puts the figure lower at $355K, reflecting the multi-year survey window.
-Either way, Helena's prices sit well below Bozeman, Missoula, and Kalispellmaking it the most affordable of Montana's larger cities.

-Renters pay a median of $1,490 per month.
-Home values rank in the 82nd percentile among Montana towns, while rents sit at the 82nd percentile.
-Unlike Kalispell or Whitefish, Helena doesn't contend with heavy short-term rental conversion from tourismthe rental market here is driven primarily by state government employees, legislative session workers, and Carroll College students.
+Renters pay a median of $1,663 per month.
+Home values rank in the 82nd percentile among Montana towns, while rents sit at the 86th percentile.
 For a detailed look at market trends, inventory, and buying conditions, see our Helena housing market guide.

 Income & Affordability

-The median household income in Helena is $69K, placing the city at the 56th percentile among Montana towns.
-The affordability ratiomedian home value divided by median household incomeis 6.6.
+The median household income in Helena is $69K, placing it at the 56th percentile among Montana towns.
+The affordability ratio — median home value divided by median household income — is 7.
 For context, the commonly cited national benchmark is around 3.0 to 5.0.
-At 6.6, Helena is stretched but far less than Whitefish (11.7), Bozeman (8.8), or Kalispell (8.5)making it the best value among Montana's larger cities for homebuyers earning local wages.

 Monthly Budget Estimate